 Moo-ve Over Olympic Athletes: Dairy Cows are Here to Compete

-Editor’s Note: This blog was written by previous Milk Means More employee Bridget Moore.
+Editor’s Note: This blog was written by previous Milk Means More employee Bridget Moore and first published in 2020.
+With the 2022 Winter Olympic Games happening this month, we thought it would be fun to rerun it.

 You probably have never thought of dairy cows as athletes, but there are many similarities.